cyrus-and/chrome-remote-interface/README.md

 const CDP = require('chrome-remote-interface');
 CDP.Activate({'id': 'CC46FBFA-3BDA-493B-B2E4-2BE6EB0D97EC'}, function (err) {
     if (!err) {
-        console.log('success! tab is activated');
+        console.log('success! target is activated');
     }
 });
 ```

 ### CDP.Close([options], [callback])

-Close an open tab of the remote instance.
+Close an open target/tab of the remote instance.

 `options` is an object with the following properties:

 - `host`: HTTP frontend host.
 Defaults to `localhost`;
 - `port`: HTTP frontend port.
 Defaults to `9222`;
 - `secure`: HTTPS/WSS frontend.
 Defaults to `false`;
-- `id`: Tab id.
+- `id`: Target id.
 Required, no default.

 `callback` is executed when the response to the close request is received.
 It
 gets the following arguments: